AI Energy Cluster – Moving from Strategy to Implementation

 👉 https://forms.gle/XzXGvt9CtK9arFiK9

-AI Energy Cluster is designed as an open and collaborative platform, and we welcome dialogue with companies, technology environments, public actors, researchers and organisations interested in contributing to the next phase of the initiative.
+AI Energy Cluster is intended as an open and collaborative platform, and we welcome dialogue with companies, researchers, technology environments, public actors and organisations interested in contributing to the next phase.

 If you would like to: